Skip to content

 2. Select the workspace language;

-3. Select the workspace owner: The owner has the highest operation permissions for the workspace;
+3. Select the workspace owner: has the highest operational permissions for the workspace;

-4. Optionally enter a description for the workspace.
+4. Optionally input a description for this workspace.

 Main Storage Engine